Book Review of “The Butterfly and the Violin” by Kristy Cambron.

 Aside from that, Cambron’s writing is clear and evocative, which makes for a very easy and enjoyable read, and points to a very worthy talent.
 The switching between the two eras worked well and wasn’t at all confusing; each section had its own distinctive style and language.
 Sadly, because she wasn’t able to tap into the sorrow enough to strike the emotional chords I was hoping to feel, I have to give this book only three out of five stars.
 Despite this, I wholeheartedly recommend this to fans of Christian fiction as I’m sure that they will be able to identify with the characters better than I, and the subject matter is one that should not be ignored.

-“The Butterfly and the Violin” by Kristy Cambron, published by Thomas Nelson, released July 8, 2014 is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada, and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris and Better World Books, or from an IndieBound store near you.
+“The Butterfly and the Violin” by Kristy Cambron, published by Thomas Nelson, released July 8, 2014 is available (via these affiliate links) from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (USA, Canada, and Australia), the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris and Better World Books, or from an IndieBound store near you.
 I would like to thank the publishers for sending me the advance reader copy of this novel via NetGalley.
 This review originally appeared on my Times of Israel Blog.